EkoLabs/eko-wp-plugin/README.md

 There are two ways embed your eko interactive videos in any kind of post:

 1. Add a new block > Embed, enter your video's URL.
-Wp will automatically embed the video.
+WP will automatically embed the video.
 2. Use `eko-video` shortcode

 ## eko-video shortcode